Marjorie Bronfman Professor Emerita

 margaret.lock [at] mcgill.ca

 PLEASE NOTE: Dr. Lock is no longer accepting new graduate students.
-Applicants interested in the medical anthropology program should contact Professors Rees, Hyde, Stevenson, or Young.
+Applicants interested in the medical anthropology program should contact Professors Hyde, and Stevenson

 Cross-appointed in Anthropology, Lock’s research focuses on embodiment, comparative epistemologies of medical knowledge, the global impact of biomedical technologies, epigenetics, and the microbiome.
 Author and/or co-editor of 18 books and 220 articles, her five monographs have won the Canada Council for the Arts Molson and Killam Prizes, a Trudeau Foundation Fellowship, a Gold Medal for Research by SSHRC and the McGill Medal for Exceptional Academic Achievement.
 Lock is a Fellow of the Royal Society of Canada, Officier de L’Ordre national du Québec, Officer of the Order of Canada, and an elected Member of the American Academy of Arts and Sciences.